twentyOne2x/attnmarkets-docs/pages/users/for-cards-and-commerce-partners.md

 Example:

-- An infra or API provider issues a 50k USDC monthly invoice to a customer on 60-day terms.
+- An infra or API provider issues a 50k equivalent monthly invoice to a customer on 60-day terms.
 - The provider holds an attn facility sized off recurring protocol / network revenues (including similar invoices).

 Flow: